This is the highest-paid player in the Super Bowl—and it's not New England Patriots QB Tom Brady

 CNBC Make It used numbers from sports data website Spotrac to find the 2018-2019 average salary for each player on the Patriots and Los Angeles Rams.
 The highest-paid player: Rams defensive tackle Aaron Donald, whose average annual salary is a whopping $22.5 million.

-For now, at least, Donald, the reigning AP Defensive Player of the Year, has the edge.
-At the beginning of this season, he signed a $135 million deal to be paid out over the next six years, and that, in combination with his endorsement deals and signing bonus, put him at No. 5 on the Forbes list of the highest-paid players.
+For now, at least, Donald, the 2017 and 2018 AP Defensive Player of the Year, has the edge.
+At the beginning of this season, he signed a $135 million deal to be paid out over the next six years, and that, in combination with his endorsement deals and signing bonus, put him at No. 5 on Forbes' list of highest-paid players.
 (Brady comes in at No. 8.)

 Donald wasn't always an athletic powerhouse, though.
 In fact, he was "lazy as a kid," he said in an interview with ESPN.
 That was before his father, Archie, introduced him to weightlifting in a homemade basement gym at age 12.
 Workout time was 4:45 a.m. every weekday.